salesforcecli/plugin-signups/messages/shape.delete.md

+# summary

+Delete all org shapes for a target org.

 # description

-Delete all org shapes for a target org
+A source org can have only one active org shape.
+If you try to create an org shape for a source org that already has one, the previous shape is marked inactive and replaced by a new active shape.
+If you don’t want to create scratch orgs based on this shape, you can delete the org shape.

-# longDescription
+# examples

-Deletes all org shapes that you’ve created for an org using the Salesforce CLI.
+- Delete all org shapes for the source org with alias SourceOrg:

-# noPrompt

-do not prompt for confirmation
+  <%= config.bin %> <%= command.id %> --target-org SourceOrg

+- Delete all org shapes without prompting:

+  <%= config.bin %> <%= command.id %> --target-org SourceOrg --no-prompt

-# noPromptLong
+# flags.no-prompt.summary

-Do not prompt for confirmation.
+Don't prompt for confirmation.

 # noAccess